Women's suffrage: Before the 20th century

 Other early instances of women's suffrage include the Corsican Republic (1755), the Pitcairn Islands (1838), the Isle of Man (1881), and Franceville (1889–1890), but some of these operated only briefly as independent states and others were not clearly independent.

+South Australian suffragist Catherine Helen Spence stood for office in 1897.
+In a first for the modern world, South Australia granted women the right to stand for Parliament in 1895.

 19th century

 The female descendants of the Bounty mutineers who lived on Pitcairn Islands could vote from 1838.
 This right was transferred after they resettled in 1856 to Norfolk Island (now an Australian external territory).

 The emergence of modern democracy generally began with male citizens obtaining the right to vote in advance of female citizens, except in the Kingdom of Hawai'i, where universal suffrage was introduced in 1840 without mention of sex; however, a constitutional amendment in 1852 rescinded female voting and put property qualifications on male voting.

-The seed for the first Woman's Rights Convention in the United States in Seneca Falls, New York was planted in 1840, when Elizabeth Cady Stanton met Lucretia Mott at the World Anti-Slavery Convention in London.
+The seed for the first Woman's Rights Convention in the United States in Seneca Falls, New York, was planted in 1840, when Elizabeth Cady Stanton met Lucretia Mott at the World Anti-Slavery Convention in London.
 The conference refused to seat Mott and other women delegates from the U.S. because of their sex.
 In 1851, Stanton met temperance worker Susan B. Anthony, and shortly the two would be joined in the long struggle to secure the vote for women in the U.S. In 1868 Anthony encouraged working women from the printing and sewing trades in New York, who were excluded from men's trade unions, to form Working Women's Associations.
 As a delegate to the National Labor Congress in 1868, Anthony persuaded the committee on female labor to call for votes for women and equal pay for equal work.
 The men at the conference deleted the reference to the vote.
 In the US, women in the Wyoming Territory were permitted to both vote and stand for office in 1869.
 Subsequent American suffrage groups often disagreed on tactics, with the National American Woman Suffrage Association arguing for a state-by-state campaign and the National Woman's Party focusing on an amendment to the U.S. Constitution.